 In the evening, I had some strawberries, topped with a mixture of coconut cream and butter, sweetened with stevia, and flavoured with vanilla extract.
 Yummy.

 Looking back, most of the food I ate on this day was sweet.
-Have to think about this, for it might indicate that my sweet tooth grabs every chance it gets to satisfy itself.
+I have to think about this, for it might indicate that my sweet tooth grabs every chance it gets to satisfy itself.
 Kind of concerning. 😉

 Macronutrients for the day were: 138 g Fat (82%), 17 g Protein (5%), and blasphemous 92 g Total Carbs, of which 50 g were Net Carbs (13%).